Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description gives explicit use cases: 'audit assets, find duplicates by name, or pick targets for find_unused_attachments.'
-It mentions a sibling tool (find_unused_attachments) as a next step but does not explicitly state when not to use this tool.
+The description provides explicit use cases: 'audit assets, find duplicates by name, or pick targets for find_unused_attachments.'
+This guides when to use, though it doesn't explicitly state when not to use it or mention alternatives beyond the sibling reference.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.